justinmk/vim-gtfo/README.markdown

     * *Mac OS X:* opens Finder
     * *Linux:* defers to [`xdg-open`](http://portland.freedesktop.org/xdg-utils-1.0/xdg-open.html)
         * `xdg-open` also works without a GUI (ssh or tty console)
-    * falls back to `got` if you're not in a GUI (eg, ssh)
 * `got`: **Go** to the current buffer's directory in the **T**erminal
     * *Windows:* opens "Git bash" ([msysgit](http://msysgit.github.io/))
         * else, falls back to ["vanilla" Cygwin](http://www.cygwin.org)
         * else, falls back to `%COMSPEC%` (cmd.exe)
     * *Mac OS X:* opens Terminal
     * *Linux:* opens `gnome-terminal`
-        * Send an issue or pull request if you want support for a different terminal
     * *tmux:* opens a new pane
 * `goo`: (todo) **Go** to the current buffer's directory in some **O**ther terminal
 * `goF`: (todo) like `gof`, but opens the *current directory* instead of the *buffer directory*